idoreu/Streaming-server-program/README.md

 # Movie-streaming-service
 This is the first project in my Data structures course, the goal is to use data structures to efficiently manage a streaming service.
-The server will keep movies and information about customers and wether or not they are part of a watching group.
+The server will keep movies, information about users and other statistical data.

+I have implemented the server using mainly the AVLTree data structure, and for different objects I wanted the tree to act differently, therefore I have decided to make it an abstract class.

 The service's API includes the following functions: